Clothing should never be cheap.

-- Will my dollars be benefitting a small business or support the local community?
+- Will my dollars benefit a small business or support the local community?

-If you decide that you are willing to invest your time and money into that item, you usually take better care of it, and, in turn, it lasts long enough to enjoy for many years or even generations.
+Suppose you decide that you are willing to invest your time and money into that item.
+In that case, you usually take better care of it, and, in turn, it lasts long enough to enjoy for many years or even generations.

-Also, when something costs more, it is, in many cases (though not always), higher quality or made with more expensive natural materials which extends its life cycle & allows it to be more easily reused, repurposed or recycled.
+Also, when something costs more, it is often a higher quality or made with more expensive natural materials, which extends its life cycle & allows it to be more easily reused, repurposed, or recycled.

-On the other hand, cheap clothing requires nearly zero investment of any kind, and was mostly likely made with zero integrity.
+On the other hand, cheap clothing requires nearly zero investment and is most likely made with zero integrity.

-As it has zero sentimental value to us we have zero problems never wearing it or simply throwing it away if a single thread pulls or a button falls off.
-Then off it goes to landfill (where in most cases it ends up, even if you donate it).
+As it has zero sentimental value to us, we have zero problems never wearing it or simply throwing it away if a single thread pulls or a button falls off.
+Then off that item goes to a landfill (where it usually ends up, even if you donate it).

-So not only did its production severely cost the planet, so did its disposal - all for an item we had zero interest in and maybe even never wore.
+So its production severely cost the planet, and so did its disposal - all for an item we had zero interest in and maybe never wore.

 And for that, we must get creative as, ultimately, creativity is at the heart of sustainability.